skotov/socialmediaportrait/README.md

-# A Portrait of a Social Media User: Results
+# A Portrait of a Social Media User

 ## Introduction
 In the first chapter of his book “You Are Not A Gadget”, Jaron Lanier argues that technology has an immense impact on human experience.
 Technology’s impact is so strong that it even plays a role in defining what it means to be human.
 I further explore this idea in the context of Facebook’s software, specifically the links embedded in my Facebook profile.
 My goal was to further explore how this small set of data can be used to define me as a human user of the social networking service.